scrabbletank/farhome-rules/rulesdoc.md

 Curse a creature you can see with an unnatural slowness.
 Make a spellcasting roll against the creatures willpower save.
 On success all actions they take costs 1 extra AP, or 2 extra AP on a critical.

-You may target an additional person for every level above 4th.
+You may target an additional person for every level cast above 4th.

 ___
 #### Gloom